lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 </BaseLayout>
 ```

-Additionally, you can directly modify the constants in each background component (/src/components/backgrounds/) to customize the animation effects.
+Additionally, you can directly modify the constants in each background component (`/src/components/backgrounds/`) to customize the animation effects.

 ### Search Functionality

-The theme uses :link[Pagefind]{id=CloudCannon/pagefind} to support search functionality.
-By default, only blog posts are included in search results.
-If you want to learn how to configure what content can be indexed, check out [Configuring what content is indexed](https://pagefind.app/docs/indexing/).
-You can also search for `data-pagefind-` in the editor to see the current configuration.
+The theme utilizes :link[Pagefind]{id=CloudCannon/pagefind} to enable search functionality.

+You can control the search index dynamically in `src/layouts/StandardLayout.astro`.
+By default, only blog posts are searchable (set in `src/pages/blog/[...slug].astro` with `isSearchable={true}`).
+You can adjust this by passing the `isSearchable` prop to the StandardLayout component, or for more custom search options, check out [Configuring what content is indexed](https://pagefind.app/docs/indexing/).

+Search for `data-pagefind-` in the editor to see the current setup.

+> [!warning]
-Additionally, Pagefind only works after the site has been fully built.
-You can test it by running `pnpm build && pnpm preview` after building the Astro site.
+> Pagefind works only after the site is fully built.
+Test it by running `pnpm build && pnpm preview` after building the Astro site.

 ### Image Zoom